Your First 30 Days in Berlin: Why a Furnished Apartment Is Step One

 Is a furnished apartment in Berlin cheaper than a hotel?

 Significantly.
-A mid-range hotel room in central Berlin costs €90–180 per night, which translates to €2,700–5,400 per month – for a room of 18–25 m² with no kitchen.
-A furnished apartment on FARAWAYHOME starts at €1,150 per month for 30+ m² with a full kitchen, living space, and all bills included.
-For any stay beyond two weeks, a furnished apartment is more economical, more spacious, and more comfortable than a hotel.
+A mid-range hotel room in central Berlin costs €90–180 per night, which translates to €2,700–5,400 per month for a room of 18–25 m² with no kitchen.
+A furnished apartment on FARAWAYHOME starts at €1,150 per month for 30+ m² with a full kitchen and all bills included.